 Yes.
-For many students, online independent learning is an excellent way to develop personal strengths.
-After all, not every student feels comfortable raising their hand in a traditional classroom setting, or asking a question without fearing embarrassment.
-Every student deserves the chance to share thoughts and get helpful feedback from teachers and advisors.
-Pikes Peak Online School (PPOS) offers an environment where this can happen at each students pace, when he or she can focus best.
+For many students, independent online learning is an excellent option.
+While not all students feel comfortable speaking up in a traditional classroom setting, each student deserves the chance to share thoughts and get helpful feedback from teachers and advisors.
+Pikes Peak Online School (PPOS) offers an environment where this can happen at each student's pace and when they can focus best.

 Do your courses require textbooks?

 Some courses do require textbooks, but most textbooks are electronic.
 PPOS provides required books to all students.

 How do you teach lab courses like biology or chemistry?

 The content component and structure of our biology and chemistry courses are the same as for our other courses.
 We make use of the latest technologies to enable students to participate in virtual labs and dissections.

 How do you satisfy the physical fitness requirement?